 - There is little traffic gain compared to the other steps of this ultimate guide

 Remember that you can dedicate a little time to referral-building efforts, but this should only be done in addition to mass-volume sources.

-We’ll break this down in a few to-dos:
+We’ll break this down into a few marketing tips:

 Now… let’s talk about converting those clients who aren’t ready to call, who are the majority.
-If someone has a problem that you can solve and has gotten as far as your website, help them in a way that other law firm websites won’t.
+If someone has a problem that you can solve and has gotten as far as your website, help them in a way that other attorneys or law firm websites won’t.

 Then your website asks for my name and email address in exchange.